Farming/Scheme and Grant Aid

 Advisors are available to assist farmers who wish to convert to organic farming or farmers can choose to complete the application process and conversion plan themselves.
 We can help to identify advisors in your area if required.

 As part of the Organic Farming Scheme, you must also complete a 25-hour Organic Production Principles Course within 9 months of entering the Scheme.
-For example, a farmer who joined the Scheme on 01 January 2024 must have submitted a successful training certificate of completion to DAFM by 01 October 2024.
+For example, a farmer who joins the Scheme on 01 January 2025 must have submitted a successful training certificate of completion to DAFM by 01 October 2025.
 The course is offered by various providers around the country, including Teagasc and the National Organic Training Skillnet (NOTS).

 Lease agreements must be in place for the duration of your Organic Farming Scheme contract.
 An agreement of at least 5 years is therefore required to apply.
 A copy of the lease should be enclosed with your application.
 If the land is rented please enclose a letter confirming annual first refusal from the landlord.

-The new TAMS Organic Capital Investment Scheme will provide grant aid of 60% to organic farmers from 2023.
+The new TAMS Organic Capital Investment Scheme will provide grant aid of 60% to organic farmers.
 This includes funding for buildings and approved machinery.
 Organic farmers also have priority access to ACRES – the Agri-Climate Rural Environment Scheme.
 The new Protein/Cereal Mix Crop Scheme may also be particularly relevant for many organic farmers.

 Organic farmers generally have the same access to all other CAP support and schemes e.g., BPS/BISS, eco-schemes, TAMS, ACRES, Straw Incorporation Measure, and the Suckler Carbon Efficiency Programme where they meet the eligibility criteria.